Computational Binding Affinities of Disheveled PDZ Protein-Ligand Complexes

 Abstract

 Wnt/ß-catenin signaling is critical for cell growth and development, with its hyperactive dysregulation implicated in the development of cancer.
 Current therapeutic research on inhibition of Wnt/ß-catenin signaling is impeded by the high cost of experimentally determining binding affinities.
 Consequently, interest has risen in screening potential inhibitors binding affinities with computational tools to reduce costs.
-Here, we test the validity of a computational molecular dynamics simulator, Binding Free Energy Estimator 2 (BFEE2), in determining peptide and small molecule ligand affinity for Wnt/ß-catenin signaling.
+Here, we test the validity of a computational molecular dynamics simulator, Binding Free Energy Estimator 2 (BFEE2), for determining peptide ligand affinity for Wnt/ß-catenin signaling.
 We focus on the Dishevelled (DVL) PDZ domain, a key mediator in WNT signaling through its ability to bind to various peptide ligands.
-We analyze the binding affinities of several DVL PDZ domain-peptide complexes against previously established results to determine the validity of computational analysis.
-We conclude that computational molecular dynamics simulations are moderately effective in determining DVL peptide ligand complex affinity with an R 2 of 0.44; however, the simulation was not effective with small molecule drug inhibitors with an R 2 of 0.06.
+We analyze the binding affinities of several DVL PDZ domain-peptide and domain-ligand complexes against previously established results to determine the validity of computational analysis.
+We conclude that computational molecular dynamics simulations were successful for peptide-ligand complexes with mixed results for small-molecule scenarios.

 Article activity feed